|Application||Cold and hot water|

 Example When selecting the nominal size of a pressure reducing valve with inlet pressure (P1), outlet pressure (P2) and flow, respectively 0.5 MPa, 0.3 MPa and 10 l / min, draw a line upward from the differential pressure point of 0.2 MPa before the valve and after the valve, up to the point of intersection (a) with a flow rate of 10 l / min.
 Since this intersection point (a) lies between dimensions 15A and 20A, choose the larger of the two —20A.

-- Pickup from a warehouse in Kiev
+- Pickup from a warehouse in Kiev - is free

 - SAT - at the rates of the delivery service